highcharts/highcharts/docs/dashboards/your-first-dashboard.md

 ```

+## View the result
-The dashboard should now look like the example below:
+With the configuration above, your datagrid should look like this:

 <iframe src="https://www.highcharts.com/samples/embed/dashboards/basic/your-first-dashboard"></iframe>